taylor5768/QP2-Social-meaning-and-projection/README.md

 # QP2-Social-meaning-and-projection

-This repository contains the stimuli for the experiments reported in this paper: http://www.journals.linguisticsociety.org/proceedings/index.php/PLSA/article/view/
+This repository contains materials related to the experiments reported in this paper: http://www.journals.linguisticsociety.org/proceedings/index.php/PLSA/article/view/

 **QP2Stim-Main-Expanded.csv**: Stimuli for the main experiment reported in the paper.